aws-samples/serverless-test-samples/README.md

 ## Serverless Test Samples

-This repo is designed to provide developers with guidance for implementing comprehensive test suites for their serverless applications.
+This repository is designed to provide guidance for implementing comprehensive test suites for serverless applications.

 ### Runtime Guides: